breandan/breandan/research/statement.md

 ![](https://graphviz.gitlab.io/_pages/Gallery/directed/fsm.png)

-There are a few criteria for selecting applications which has a high chance of yielding progress to program synthesis.
-One of those criteria is selecting applications with have classical solutions which are prohibitively expensive due to time and space complexity.
+There are a few strategies for selecting program synthesis tasks which have a good chance of yielding progress to learning methods.
+One strategy is to gather a human-labeled dataset (e.g. on GitHub), and perform supervised or semi-supervised or unsupervised learning on the source code using language modeling techniques.

+Another strategy is selecting problems known to have exact solutions, but which are prohibitively expensive to deploy due to their computational complexity.
+This allows us to construct an oracle to verify the correctness of synthesized programs.
+Procedurally generating random instances provides an effectively unlimited training and validation set.

+We propose a synthesis of the two strategies: in many cases, there are equivalent correct solutions with varying [descriptive complexity](https://en.wikipedia.org/wiki/Kolmogorov_complexity), in which case, we can use term rewriting to prioritize candidate solutions for [readability](https://web.eecs.umich.edu/~weimerw/p/weimer-issta2008-readability.pdf), [understandability](http://www.cs.kent.edu/~jmaletic/cs63902/Papers/Scalabrino17.pdf) or other soft metrics.

+It is our belief that successful applications of program synthesis must balance the following criteria:

+* Optimality
+* Efficiency
+* Readability

 ## Practical Applications